BottyGPT / DocsGPT deployment story

 git clone https://github.com/arc53/DocsGPT.git

-http://localhost:5173(or your host).
-Note the backend API base URL (e.g.http://localhost:7091for API; check DocsGPT docs for your version).
-In production, expose the API via reverse proxy over HTTPS and use that URL asapiHost.
+http://localhost:5173(or our host).
+We also noted the backend API base URL (e.g.http://localhost:7091for API; check DocsGPT docs for our version).
+In production, the API is exposed via reverse proxy over HTTPS, and that URL becomes the widgetapiHost.

 Deliverable: A stable apiHost (and optional apiKey) to use in both embeds.